ansible-collections/ibm.storage_virtualize/playbooks/policy_based_replication/README.txt

       - number_of_volumes: It is the number of volumes to be created between clusters.
       - log_path: It specifies the log path of playbook.
 If not specified then logs will generate at default path "/tmp/ansiblePB.debug".

-  3. Create_mTLS.yml:
+  3. create_mTLS.yml:
-     This playbook sets mTLS (Mutual Transport Layer Security) which includes ceritficate generation on individual cluster, export it to remote location, creates certificate truststore which contains the certificate bundle.
-This operation is to be performed on both (primary and secondary) sites.
+     This playbook sets Mutual Transport Layer Security (mTLS) which includes generating and exporting certificate and creating truststore on both clusters.

-  4. Create_mdiskgrp_drp_proviPolicy.yml:
+  4. drp_pool_setup.yml:
       This playbook checks the drive status and drive count.
 Based on this drive info, it creates mdiskgrp, and data reduction pool with specified level.
 It links pools of both the sites.
 Then, it creates provisioning policy and replication policy.
+Already exiting mdiskgrps (pools) can also be used, only mention name of desired pool in pbr_inventory.ini
+      If user wants to decide drives to be used in pool before running the playbook, he can create a pool and add drives to it (example below):
+      Create a pool:
+      mkmdiskgrp -unit mb -datareduction yes -easytier auto -encrypt no -ext 1024 -gui -guiid 0 -name mdg0-warning 80% Assign first 2 disks  (via drivecount parameter) to pool: svctask mkdistributedarray -level raid1 -driveclass 0 -drivecount 2 mdg0 (used drive 0 and drive 1)

 Authors: Akshada Thorat  (akshada.thorat@ibm.com)
          Sandip Rajbanshi (sandip.rajbanshi@ibm.com)